Baked Salmon with a Soy Sauce-Dijon Mustard Glaze

 - Whisk dill into remaining mustard mixture to create mustard-dill sauce.

-- Line a rimmed baking sheet with aluminum foil.
-Arrange salmon fillets skin sides down on the prepared baking sheet.
+- Arrange salmon fillets skin-side down on the prepared baking sheet.
 Liberally brush soy sauce mixture onto all sides of the fillets.
 Allow to sit at room temperature for 20 minutes.

-- Preheat oven to 450°F (230°C).
-Bake salmon in preheated oven until cooked through and fish flakes easily with a fork, 10 to 12 minutes.
+- Bake salmon in preheated oven until cooked through and fish flakes easily with a fork, 10 to 12 minutes.
 Serve immediately with the mustard-dill sauce.

 Not a fan of dill?
 Go for another herb instead, such as snipped fresh chives or chopped parsley.
 Swap tamari for the soy sauce and this dish will be gluten-free!
 If you have leftover mustard-dill sauce, save it as a spread for sandwiches or sliders.